Reverse Cowgirl (South Park): Reception

 Max Nicholson of IGN gave the episode a "Good" score of 7.5 out of 10, noting the "double whammy" of the tackling both the social etiquette of toilet seats and the Transportation Security Administration.
-Nicholson opined that while the former topic was not necessarily hilarious, it was nonetheless funny, and that Cartman was well-used to pace what would have otherwise been a difficult joke to mine for an entire episode.
+Nicholson opined that while the former topic was not necessarily hilarious, it was nonetheless funny, and that Eric was well-used to pace what would have otherwise been a difficult joke to mine for an entire episode.
 Nicholson also felt that while mocking the TSA was somewhat dated, there was still potential for humor in that topic to be exploited, in particular the masturbating TSA security camera monitor.
 Less funny, Nicholson felt, were the "sueance" scenes that harbored moments that were clever but not outstanding, and felt like padding, though he lauded the convergence of the two storylines by the episode's climax.

 Jacob Kleinman of International Business Times felt the funniest jokes of the episode were those featuring Cartman and Randy, while Eve Conte of Geeks of Doom commented, "Everything about this episode is pure awesomeness".

 Ryan McGee of The A.V.
 Club gave the episode an "A-", having enjoyed its satire of government encroachment onto American civil liberties, and the replacement of personal responsibility on the part of some Americans with superfluous litigation.
 While McGee felt that the "sueance" scenes dragged somewhat, he felt that Cartman's reaction to the TSA was a worthwhile payoff, and that the show's use of "non-sequitur weirdness" provided strong final moments.

 Eric Hochberger of TV Fanatic gave the episode 4 out of 5 stars, finding its gags at the expense of the TSA "hilarious", and the "sueance" scenes "clever", remarking that lawyer jokes never get old.
 Hochberger singled out the convergence of the two storylines in the episode's climax as his favorite part, and enjoying the fact that Butters' ideas for using the toilet turned out to be correct.

 Author and cultural theorist Simone Browne references "Reverse Cowgirl" in her 2015 text Dark Matters: On the Surveillance of Blackness.
 In the chapter "What Did the TSA Find in Solange's Fro?"
 Browne examines how the Black security officers depicted in the episode represent a "class of worker that makes airport security possible" while simultaneously racializing the annoyances of the twenty-first century security state as specifically Black.